barumau/pandunia/polski/polski-pandunia.md

 być podobnym, być jak - be sam rupa
 być przeciw - kontra
 być umiejscowionym (być ulokowanym, stać) - be loka
-być wezwanym, być wzywanym, być nazwanym, być nazywanym - be name
+być wezwanym, być wzywanym, być nazwanym, być nazywanym - be nam
 być widzianym - be vide
 być wycentrowanym, być w środku - jung
 bóbr - kastor